 The Colorado Public Deposit Protection Act (PDPA) requires all local government entities to deposit cash in eligible public depositories.
 Eligibility is determined by State regulations.
 Amounts on deposit in excess of federal insurance levels must be collateralized by eligible collateral as determined by the PDPA.
-The PDPA allows the financial institution to create a single collateral pool for all public funds held.
-The pool is to be maintained by another institution, or held in trust for all uninsured public deposits as a group.
+The financial institution is allowed to create a single collateral pool for all public funds held.
+The pool is to be maintained by another institution or held in trust for all uninsured public deposits as a group.
 The market value of the collateral must be at least equal to 102% of the uninsured deposits.
-At June 30, 2018, the School had bank deposits of \$2,046,421 collateralized with securities held by the financial institution's agent but not in the School's name.
+At June 30, 2018, the School had bank deposits of \$392,024 collateralized with securities held by the financial institution's agent but not in the School's name.